Brian James (actor)

 Brian James (5 July 1918 – 2 November 2009) was an Australian radio, stage, television and film actor.

-Early life, radio and theatre
+Early life and theatre

-Brian James was born in Melbourne, the son of the Bishop of St. Arnaud and started his career as a teacher at Ivanhoe Grammar School for four years, in 1933 joining the Royal Australian Navy, after which he was demobilised five years later, and decided to pursue a career as an actor, attending Royal Central School of Speech and Drama in London, making his stage debut in 1947 and he featured in the 1952 J.C.
-Williamson production of Seagulls Over Sorrento.
-He would also appear in the 1960 TV production of the play.
+Brian James was born in Melbourne, the son of the Bishop of St. Arnaud and started his career as a teacher at Ivanhoe Grammar School for four years.
+He joined the Royal Australian Navy in 1933.
+After being demobilised five years later, he decided to pursue a career as an actor, attending Royal Central School of Speech and Drama in London, and making his stage debut in 1947.
+He featured in the 1952 J.C.
+Williamson production of Seagulls Over Sorrento, and also appeared in the 1960 TV production of the play.

-According to Richard Lane "in that first decade of television it seemed that Brian James was everywhere."
+Television and film

-He also appeared in ABC radio plays.
+According to screenwriter Richard Lane "in that first decade of television it seemed that Brian James was everywhere."